Tiki Bars, Tripletail, and Shark Teeth Treasure

 Amidst the thousands of feet of shell lines on nearly every Manasota Key beach, look closely at this photo—there are treasured shark teeth waiting for you!

 The sound of the surf will put you to sleep as you sift the sand “down the line” of your intended search area.
 My family and I usually do this and find about 100 teeth per beach visit.
+It’s fairly common for that number if you are a serious “looker.”
 As we talk about life, listen to the sea birds in constant chatter, enjoy a cool beverage and thank the good Lord for this blessing of a sunny day at the beach…with prehistoric shark teeth treasure.

 • Method 3: The Chair Line.
 My shark tooth collection expert friends, Tim and Jeanie Snyder, internationally infamous and brazenly simple in their shark tooth-finding process, are extremely efficient and prefer this method to find beach teeth by the hundreds.
 Bring your own or rent a shallow-height beach chair.
 Walk to the water’s edge, now look left and look right.
 Find a little feature point of sand that sort of juts out a bit along the usually long and straight beach line.
 Go there.
 Set your chair in the surf line on either side of this point and about 1-2 feet or so into the water.
 You’re about to get wet (feels so good).
 Use your hands, a small screen scooper, a colander, or a little minnow net with an extension handle.
 Put your sunglasses on, keep your eyes open and watch for the shark teeth with each wave.
 You might find many dozens per hour this way, fresh from the sea!